-Land drainage refers to the removal of surface and subsurface water by ditches, drain tiles, and other drainage ways.
-Drainage is an important component of global environmental change, altering hydrological regimes by increasing the movement of water and contaminants.
+Rural land drainage encompasses the removal of surface and subsurface water by ditches, drain tiles, and other drainage ways.
+Drainage is an important component of environmental change, altering hydrological regimes by increasing the movement of water and contaminants.

 Drainage is a particularly relevant issue in the St. Joseph River Basin, a Michiana watershed where agricultural land use has exacerbated flooding and water quality problems.
 In partnership with the St. Joseph River Basin Commission, I conducted a literature review of Midwest drainage management regimes and interviewed drainage officials in Michigan, Indiana, and Ohio.